-The Elora Research Station - Dairy Facility is leading dairy innovation through education and collaboration.
+Ontario Dairy Research Centre at the Elora Research Station is leading dairy innovation through education and collaboration.
 It is a state-of-the-art 175,000 square foot facility for discovery, learning and outreach.
 This centre is a partnership between the Agricultural Research Institute of Ontario, OMAFRA, the University of Guelph and the Ontario dairy industry.

 This unique facility offers:

 - Accommodations for 300 mature cows and 300 heifers

 - 240 free-stalls for lactating housing, 24 tie-stalls for special project housing, 72 stalls for close-up/dry cow housing and 18 pens for maternity housing

 - Flexible individual or group calf housing

 - Four milking systems (rotary parlour, VMS robot, tie-stalls, maternity)